UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 hello_worlds$ cp index.html _layouts/default.html
 ```

 Now let's look at *default.html*.
-We need to keep the parts that should be on all pages, and make space for the content that will change from page to page.
-Everything in bold is content that should be defined by each individual page; everything that's not bold will be part of the default layout template:
+We need to keep the parts that should be on all pages, and define variables for the sections that will change from page to page:

 {% highlight html linenos %}
 <!DOCTYPE html>